 If you're a fan of oatmeal cookies, you'll love the flavor of this homemade oatmeal pie.
 The filling is embellished with toasted nuts and coconut, along with oatmeal to round-out the flavor profile.
 You can make the crust from scratch or use a deep dish frozen pie crust to expedite preparation.

 - If using a frozen deep dish pie crust, there's no need to thaw it first.
-Simply mix up the filling, fill it and bake.
+Simply mix up the filling, fill the crust and bake.

 - This recipe uses quick cooking or old fashioned oats, not instant.